ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 1

-Construct a command that will print to screen the 500th read in `SRR3156163_top5M_1.fastq.gz` in order to inspect its quality.
+Construct a command that will print to screen the 1000th read in `SRR3166543_top1M_1.fastq.gz` in order to inspect its quality.
+Is the 500th read generally better or worse than the first read?

 <details>
   <summary><em><strong>Solution</strong> (click to reveal/hide)</em></summary><p>

   ```
-  zcat fastq/SRR3156163_top5M_1.fastq.gz | head -n 2000 | tail -n 4
+  zcat fastq/SRR3166543_top1M_1.fastq.gz | head -n 4000 | tail -n 4
   ```

   #### Output:
   ```
-  @SRR3156163.500 500/1
-  GAGGAAGCTTGACGCAGCGGAGGAATCTTTGCTGACCCCATCGGTCGTATAACTTCGTATAATGTATGCTATACGAAGTTATTACGGTCGTGGAGCAAGG
+  @SRR3166543.1000 1000/1
+  TTGCCTATTGGTCAGTTTTTTCTTTTAAGTTTGACCCNNANCNNNNNATAAATTGTGATAAAACTTANNNNNNNAAATATATTTTATATTTTATATGTCT
   +
-  CCCFFFFFHHGHHIJJJJJJGIIFIJIJJJJJJJIJIJJJJJJJCGHFFFFFFDEDD;@CDDCCBCACDDCDEDDBBB8ADEDDD<>?BDDD>BDCBCC?
+  @B@DFFDFHHHDDFHGGGJIIIIJJJJIJIIJFAGGH##0#0#####007;;FHIIJIIIGHGEIG@#######,,;?BDEEDFEDDEEEFECDCFDCDC
   ```

+  It's better than the first read, although there are some low-quality "N"s.
 </p></details>

-Is the 500th read generally better or worse than the first read?

 ## Step 1.
 Evaluating read quality using FastQC